aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 At a simple level, retrieving the content based on styles from a Word document can be useful to identify, list and count paragraphs and runs of text formatted with a specific style.
 For example, you may need to identify particular kinds of content in the document, such as examples, titles, references, keywords, figure names, and case studies.

-To take this a few steps further, this can also be used to leverage the structure of the document, defined by the styles it uses, to re-purpose the document for another output, such as HTML.
+To take this many steps further, this can also be used to leverage the structure of the document, defined by the styles it uses, to re-purpose the document for another output, such as HTML.
 This is in fact how the Aspose documentation is built, putting Aspose.Words to the test.
 A tool built using Aspose.Words takes the source Word documents and splits them into topics at certain heading levels.
 An XML file is produced using Aspose.Words which is used to build the navigation tree you can see on the left.
 And then Aspose.Words converts each topic into HTML.

 The solution for retrieving text formatted with specific styles in a Word document is typically economical and straightforward using Aspose.Words.